lobofoltran/lobofoltran/README.md

 Versatile Full Stack Developer with a strategic mindset for products, data, and business.
-Focused on solving real-world challenges through impactful deliveries, high performance, and clean architecture.
+Focused on solving real-world challenges through impactful deliveries, high performance and clean architecture.